myron0220/SpringbootVueMS/README.md

 - For the additional feature (the "When deleting, allow deletion comments and undeletion" is choosen)
 When deleting a row, the deletion comment dialog will be automatically popped up.
 You can choose to leave your comment for that deletion.
 Use the "Show Deleted" switch to show previously deleted items.
+Then you can use "restore" to undelete that item.

 ## 3. Appendix
 - The database is run separetely on Google clound, as Replit's terminal seems to response lagly.